DigitalHistory/history-please/README.md

 Once you have written a hero description to your satisfaction, submit a "pull request" by committing your changes and ticking the "Create a new branch for this commit and start a pull request" box.

-I'll commit hte changes and we can all enjoythem!
+I'll commit the changes and we can all enjoy them!